Footwear Habits Influence Child and Adolescent Motor Skill Development

 Zech, together with two research teams, assessed three motor skills — balance, standing long jump and a-20 m sprint — in 810 children and adolescents from 22 primary and secondary schools across rural Western Cape South Africa and urban areas of northern Germany.
 The two groups were selected to represent different footwear lifestyles: children from South Africa are habitually barefoot, while children from Germany wear shoes most of the time.

-See also Using Personal Skills Development to Perfect Your Business
+See also Skills Development

 The habitually barefoot participants scored significantly higher in the balance and jumping tests compared to the habitually shod participants.
 This difference was observed in both test conditions (barefoot and shod) and across all age groups (6-10, 11-14 and 15-18 years), but particularly evident in 6-10 year-old children.
 The habitually barefoot children also performed better when barefoot than when shod.